txrvictor/fs-gui/server/README.md

   - Symbolic Links (of files and folders)
 - Allowing moving files, directories, and symbolic links inside folders
 - Allowing deletion of any elements except the root directory
-- Allowing changing pre-defined properties of files and directories (hidden, executable, read-only)
+- Allowing changing predefined properties of files and directories (hidden, executable, read-only)

 ## Technologies